comet-ml/ez-mcp-toolbox/README.md

 #### Optional Arguments

-- `--metrics-file METRICS_FILE` - Path to a Python file containing metric definitions (alternative to using opik.evaluation.metrics)
+- `--metrics-file METRICS_FILE` - Path to a Python file containing metric definitions.
+If not provided, metrics will be loaded from `opik.evaluation.metrics`.
+If a metric name exists in both, the metrics file takes precedence.
 - `--experiment-name EXPERIMENT_NAME` - Name for the evaluation experiment (default: ez-mcp-evaluation-experiment)
 - `--project-name PROJECT_NAME` - Name for the evaluation project (default: ez-mcp-evaluation-project)
 - `--opik {local,hosted,disabled}` - Opik tracing mode (default: hosted)
 - `--debug` - Enable debug output
 - `--input INPUT` - Input field name in the dataset (default: input)
-- `--output OUTPUT` - Output field mapping in format reference=DATASET_FIELD (default: reference=answer)
+- `--output OUTPUT` - Output field mapping in format reference=DATASET_FIELD (default: reference=answer). **Required only for class metrics** with a `score()` method.
+Function metrics don't need this parameter as they receive the full dataset item.
 - `--list-metrics` - List all available metrics and exit
 - `--model MODEL` - LLM model to use for evaluation (default: gpt-3.5-turbo)
 - `--model-parameters MODEL_PARAMETERS` - JSON string of additional keyword arguments to pass to the LLM model (e.g., '{"temperature": 0.7, "max_tokens": 1000}')